vicharak-in/shrike-lite/_sources/getting_started.md.txt

 (getting_started)=

 # Getting Started

-Hello, so you have got the Shrike FPGA , Nice !
+Hello, so you have got the **Shrike FPGA**, Nice!
 Now lets blink some leds and say hello to world of hardware.
 We will along the way see how to setup the required software and toolchain as well.

+Shrike-lite supports two simple ways to begin programming:

+   1. **Arduino (C/C++)**
+   2. **MicroPython using the UF2 bootloader**

+Both are beginner-friendly, and you can switch between them anytime.
-Now that you have your hardware in hand lets follow these steps.
+Now that you have the hardware in hand, let’s follow these steps and get Shrike-lite up and running!

+---

 ### 1. Uploading the shrike UF2